Hawkeye (Kate Bishop): Secret Wars

-A 1602 version of Kate appears during Secret Wars where she operated in the Battleworld domain of King James' England.
+An alternate version of Kate Bishop appears in Secret Wars as a resident of the Battleworld domain of King James' England.
 Similar to Robin Hood, she stole from the rich alongside her friends Teddy and Billy, but was caught by the Punisher Sheriff and distracted him so her friends could escape God Emperor Doom's judgement.
 During her time at the Shield, she met and befriended America Chavez and joined the Hel-Rangers, and eventually escaped with Chavez.

 What If..?

 In What If?
 House of M, Kate and the Young Avengers are killed by Red Skull one month after the depowering of every hero on the planet.
-Kate was killed by the Cosmic Cube's power.

 Old Man Logan

 In Old Man Hawkeye, a prequel to Old Man Logan, a middle-aged Kate is the mayor of a refuge district deep in the wastelands.
 She later assists Clint in his revenge quest against the Thunderbolts.
 After doing so, he requests her help in delivering a case of super-soldier serum, but she refuses to help him on his endless revenge crusade and drives off to look after her district, correctly predicting that the task would kill Clint in the process.